open-traffic-generator/otg-examples/clab/ixia-c-b2b/SCAPY.md

 ## Capture

-If captured, the packets looks as expected in Wireshark, with the exception of additional data Ixia-c adds at the end of each payload.
-That data is needed to track each packet at the receiving side and measure parameters like latency and packet loss.
+If captured, the packets look as expected in Wireshark, with the exception of additional data Ixia-c adds at the end of each payload.
+That data is needed to track each packet at the receiving side and measure latency and packet loss.

 ![DNS Requests Capture](p2_pcap.png)